 Vancouver Island is just that, an island, making access available only by ferry or plane.
 I have always loved the ferry rides, any chance for a close encounter with the ocean is considered a good day to me!
 There’s nothing like sitting out on the deck, with the warm sun beating down on you while you look out across the world class scenery and pinch yourself and say, “I live here!”

-Tip: Make reservations during peak seasons!
+Tip: Make reservations for your Vancouver Island road trip during peak seasons!
 While there’s an extra fee of approximately $18 it’ll save you the headache and help you maximize your vacation time.

-My kids had collected pamphlets on the ferry and were so excited that they were going to be able to experience WildPlay.
+My kids had collected pamphlets at the beginning of our Vancouver Island road trip on the ferry and were so excited that they were going to be able to experience WildPlay.
 They had heard all about it from their friends and my son was especially excited to try zip lining!
 Fortunately, WildPlay didn’t disappoint!
 The challenging and diverse ropes course had the kids pushing themselves outside their comfort zones and yelling “yippee” once they tackled a difficult section of the course.

 Fort Rodd National Historic Site

 Fort Rodd is a West Coast artillery fortress that was active from 1895 to 1956.
 You can tour through secret bunkers, visit original 19th century buildings and explore Fisgard Lighthouse, the oldest lighthouse on Canada’s West Coast.
-We had booked an oTENTik at Fort Rodd National Historic site, allowing us extra time to explore the grounds, and dig a bit deeper into the local history.
+For our Vancouver Island road trip we had booked an oTENTik at Fort Rodd National Historic site, allowing us extra time to explore the grounds, and dig a bit deeper into the local history.
 When we first arrived the kids tore open their parks Xplorers program booklet and were off, running through the grounds doing everything from discovering echos to playing checkers in the lighthouse.

 When the park had closed it was time to set up camp, and WOW, was this site one of the most welcoming and well equipped parks we’ve ever been to.
 From a private kitchen and seating area, to fridges and supplied dishes, to board games for the kids, the volunteer hosts made sure we had absolutely everything we could need and more for our stay!